FelixRiegBaumhauer/systems_final/README.md

 12. Now proceed to play connect4.

+Notes:
+If you area luddite, and would preffer to not use the interwebs to connect with a connect 4 partner, the "$make" command also creates game.c, if you run, "$./game", you will be able to play connect four locally on your own machine.
+It is the same game as the one being beamed across the internet.

 Bugs:

 Dropped Features:
-Due to time constarints.
+Due to time issues.
--Password protected games
--non 2 dimensional multiplayer
+-Password protected games (the password functionallity in our game does not really exist) -non 2 dimensional multiplayer
 -GUI

 -Purpose:
 online connect four
 This project exists for those individuals who have a strong urge to play connect four with a distant friend.
-In this case, the user is to eneter their friends IP address and begin playing with their friend.
+In this case, the user is to eneter the IP address of a common server (ie a third friend who is the odd man out) and begin playing with their (more important) friend.

 -Programs needed to be intalled to run project:
 NONE